skema-dev/skema-go/README.md

 Pretty Clear.
 We can define the grpc listening port and http port in the config, as well as some other features.
 If you've used Django, this is pretty much theh same idea.

 ## About the pkg
+Although it's design for grpc development, the following pkg could also be used individually.

 * /config
   based on popular [github.com/spf13/viper](github.com/spf13/viper).
 It's used in grpcmux for configration handling.